-The Issuer has faced, and in the future may continue to face, the risk of consequences in connection with non-compliance with applicable laws and regulations.
+The Issuer has faced, and in the future may continue to face, consequences of non-compliance with applicable laws and regulations, including the potential commencement of regulatory investigations or legal proceedings.
 For additional information on legal proceedings, see 'General Information - Litigation' section.
-There are a number of risks in areas where applicable regulations may be unclear, subject to multiple interpretations or under development, or where regulations may conflict with one another, or where regulators revise their previous guidance or courts overturn previous rulings, which could result in the Issuer's failure to meet applicable standards.
-Regulators and other authorities have the power to bring administrative or judicial proceedings against the Issuer, which could result, among other things, in suspension or revocation of its licences, cease and desist orders, fines, civil penalties, criminal penalties or other disciplinary action, which could materially harm its results and financial condition as well as ING's reputation.
+There are potential risks in areas where applicable regulations may be unclear; subject to multiple interpretations or under development; where regulations may conflict with one another; or where regulators revise their previous guidance or courts overturn previous rulings.
+These could result in the Issuer's failure to meet applicable standards.
+Regulators and other authorities have the power to bring investigations and/or administrative or judicial proceedings against the Issuer, which could result, among other things, in suspension or revocation of its licences, cease and desist orders, fines, civil penalties, criminal penalties or other disciplinary action, which could materially harm its results and financial condition as well as ING's reputation.
 If the Issuer fails to address, or appears to fail to address, any of these matters appropriately, its reputation could be harmed and it could be subject to additional legal risk, which could, in turn, increase the size and number of claims and damages brought against the Issuer or subject it to enforcement actions, fines and penalties.

-Furthermore, as a financial institution, the Issuer is exposed to the risk of unintentional involvement in criminal activity in connection with the commission of financial economic crimes, including with respect to sanctions and money laundering and the funding of terrorist and other criminal activities.
+Furthermore, as a financial institution, the Issuer is exposed to the risk of unintentional involvement in criminal activity in connection with financial economic crimes, including sanctions circumvention and money laundering and the funding of terrorist and other criminal activities.
 The failure or perceived failure by the Issuer to comply with legal and regulatory requirements with respect to financial economic crimes may result in adverse publicity, claims and allegations, litigation and regulatory investigations and sanctions, which may have a material adverse effect on the Issuer's business, results, financial condition and/or prospects in any given period.
-For further discussion of the impact of litigation, enforcement proceedings, investigations or other regulatory actions with respect to financial economic crimes, see "- The Issuer may be subject to litigation, enforcement proceedings, investigations or other regulatory actions, and adverse publicity" below.
+For further discussion on the impact of litigation, enforcement proceedings, investigations or other regulatory actions with respect to financial economic crimes, see "- The Issuer may be subject to litigation, enforcement proceedings, investigations or other regulatory actions, and adverse publicity" below.